georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 == Changelog ==

-= 1.0 =
-* Initial release

-= 1.0.4 =
-* Readme and FAQ updates

-= 1.0.5 =
-* Force JS over HTTP (HTTPS under development)

-= 1.0.6 =
-* Reinstate HTTPS support

-= 1.0.7 =
-* API calls now get made over https

-= 1.0.8 =
-* Plugin compatibility with iTunes Link Engine

-= 1.0.9 =
-* Switch to "//" to allow non-https delivery of JS

-= 1.1.0 =
-* Geniuslink Pricing Changes included

-= 1.1.1 =
-* Added: “To connect your Geniuslink account” instructions

-= 1.1.2 =
-* Tested to 4.3

-= 1.1.3 =
-* Added ability to choose a group & honor existing Associates IDs

-= 1.1.4 =
-* Fix contributors in Readme

-= 1.1.5 =
-* Fixed issue where the group ID would persist after switching to a different Genius Link account
-* Switched to api.geni.us api URL

-= 1.1.6 =
-* Added error check to test if group ID's are successfully being saved to Wordpress DB after submitting settings.

-= 1.1.8 =
-* Updated JS comments and syntax so it doesn't break things on hosts that remove line breaks in the HTML.

-= 1.1.9 =
-* Tested up to 4.5.
-Updated unclear descriptions.
+= 1.3.6 =
+* Plugin defaults to "on click" method for easy Associates compliance
+* Tested up to WordPress 5.1
+* Help content updates
+* Enforces jquery dependency for WP installs that don't otherwise have jquery activated

+= 1.3.3 =
+* Update readme "tested up to" version

+= 1.3.2 =
+* Update snippet cdn and API instructions

+= 1.3.1 =
+* Fixed issue with wordpress debug mode.

+= 1.3.0 =
+* Updated plugin description and FAQ

+= 1.2.9 =
+* Added optional feature to convert links only at click-time

+= 1.2.8 =
+* Use new, compressed js snippet to make speed tests happier

+= 1.2.7 =
+* New links to geni.us pricing and join  pages

+= 1.2.6 =
+* Added feedback prompt

+= 1.2.5 =
+* Change priority of plugin so it is included lower in HEAD

+= 1.2.4 =
+* Update top notice to be clearer about the need for API keys for commissions

+= 1.2.3 =
+* Defer loading of snippet to improve page speed
+* Default to "Honor existing" to preserve links with existing affiliate tracking info
+* Tested up to 4.7

 = 1.2.2 =
 * Support custom domains